THIS EVENT HAS BEEN CANCELLED

 The short course is about 15 miles with 3200 ft. of elevation gain.
 This course features the summits of Big Deer and Little Deer with views of Lake Groton, and Owls Head overlooking Kettle Pond.
 This course is about 50% technical single track, 25% multi-use trail, and 25% dirt road.
 Please look at the pictures on this page for a map of the course.

 26.5 mile course

-The long course is about 26.5 miles with 5000 ft. of elevation gain.
-This course is 60% technical single track, 10% multi-use trail, and 30% dirt road.
-In addition to Big Deer, Little Deer, and Owls Head this course features the loops around Kettle and Osmore Ponds.
+The long course is about 26.5 miles with 5,000 ft. of elevation gain.
+This course is approximately 60% technical single track, 10% multi-use trail, and 30% dirt road.
+In addition to Big Deer, Little Deer, and Owls Head this course features loops around Kettle and Osmore Ponds.
 Please look at the pictures on this page to find maps of the course.

-There will be at least 4 aid stations on both the long and the short courses.
-We are working with community partners like Cross Trails Vermont and Central Vermont Runners to operate aid stations stocked with trail noshing necessities.
-We will offer racing "fuel" and gel products and sweet and salty snacks.
-We will also serve plain water, pickle juice and sweet, bubbly soft drinks.
+There are 4 aid stations on both the long and the short courses.
+Cross Trails Vermont and other community partners will operate aid stations stocked with trail noshing necessities like: gummy bears, m&ms, potato chips, pretzels, watermelon, grapes, bananas and peanut butter sandwiches.
+We will also serve plain water, pickle juice and Coca-Cola and Ginger Ale.
 Tailwind is our endurance drink sponsor - to learn more click here: https://www.tailwindnutrition.com

 Places to Stay